Your Impact in Southern Huron

 A million thoughts went through Gwen’s head; finding an affordable new place, the cost of moving, the deposits—all unexpected and unwelcome expenses when she was just getting by.
 Gwen wasn’t sure where to turn for help until she heard about the Urgent Needs Fund.

 Homelessness isn’t just about sleeping on the streets.
 A person may be in a temporary shelter, incarcerated without a place to go after or couch surfing.
 Homelessness affects almost every aspect of life including family well-being, employment and physical and mental health.
 People experiencing homelessness have shorter life expectancies, are more likely to be victims of violence and go hungry at least once a week.
 The odds often feel stacked against those experiencing homelessness due to complex, interconnected issues like mental illness, addiction and abuse.

-During the 2018 Homelessness Enumeration, 100 individuals identified as experiencing homelessness in Huron County.
+The Huron Homelessness Report of 2021 reported 169 individuals as experiencing homelessness in Huron County.
 However, 80% of homelessness is hidden—meaning there are many more people struggling to find a place to call their own.